coldbox-modules/cbelasticsearch/docs/Logging.md

 # Logging

-cbElasticsearch comes pre-packaged with two logging appenders which can be configured in your Coldbox application to capture log messages and store them for later search and retrieval.
-The appenders differ in the manner in which they store data within the elasticsearch index.
+cbElasticsearch comes pre-packaged with a logging appenders which can be configured in your Coldbox application to capture log messages and store them for later search and retrieval.

-- `LogstashAppender` - This appender stores its log data in indexes named by the rotation frequency.
-Log data is never deleted.
-Instead, new indexes are created at intervals specified by the `rotation` property, which defaults to "daily" but can be set to "monthly", "weekly" or "hourly".
-- `ElasticsearchAppender` - This appender stores its log data in a single index, with a specified rotation frequency and period of retention.
-During rotation, any documents which are older than the specified `rotationDays` value are purged from the elasticsearch index.

-Appenders may be configured in your Coldbox configuration like so:
+The  `LogstashAppender` uses a time-series data stream to cycle log data through a configured lifecycle policy.
+By default data is retained for 365 days.
+If you wish provide a different configuration or retention period, you can do so by specifying a custom `lifeCyclePolicy` setting to the appender.
+[More on Index LifeCycles here](Indices/Index-Lifecycles.md).

+Appenders may be configured in your Coldbox configuration.
+Alternately, you can [install the `logstash` module ](https://logstash.ortusbooks.com/getting-started/introduction), which will auto-register appenders for you.
+Note that the Logstash module already installs with `cbElasticsearch` and will register it so you only need one module or the other.

 ```js